 Figure 2 - Catena Device Architecture

-The figure above provides a high-level view of a Catena compatible device’s architecture and the Catena Model’s place within it.
+Figure 2 provides a high-level view of a Catena compatible device’s architecture and the Catena Model’s place within it.

-The objective is to isolate the model from both the device’s Business Logic, and the Connection Manager which could be implemented using gRPC, REST, or WSS.
+The objective is to isolate the model from both the device’s Business Logic, and the Connection Manager, which could be implemented using gRPC, REST, or WSS.
 The Catena Model defines the schemata of the objects that travel across the Connection.

 A Catena Model comprises at least one, and possibly multiple Device Model objects each of which has a locally unique address called a “slot number”.